 perClass Mira provides an interactive visualization tool enabling the user to define custom spectral indices highlighting different aspects of spectral data.
 By a spectral index, we mean a quantity computed from spectral information at a pixel level.

 For example, one commonly-used spectral index is NDVI which, in broad terms, highlights a difference between visible and near-infrared reflectance.
 It is used in remote sensing in order to estimate vegetation coverage NDVI = (NIR - RED) / (NIR + RED).
-In the NDVI equation, the RED and NIR terms corresponds to integrated reflectances in Red (visible) and near-infrared areas of the spectrum.
+In the NDVI equation, the RED and NIR terms corresponds to integrated reflectance in red (visible) and near-infrared areas of the spectrum.

-In perClass Mira, visualization or spectral feature extraction tools allow the user to define her own spectral indices either based on wavelength specification or interactively, While the former lets us work with spectral indices defined in literature, the later provides a powerful way of discovering hidden signal in spectral data by interactive experimentation with a direct visual feedback.
+In perClass Mira, Visualization or spectral feature extraction tools allow the user to define their own spectral indices either based on wavelength specification or interactively.
+While the former lets us work with spectral indices defined in literature, the later provides a powerful way of discovering hidden signals in spectral data by interactive experimentation with a direct visual feedback.

-In order to use the interactive visualization, we organize perClass Mira screen in the following way: We position the Visualization panel above the Spectra .
+In order to use the interactive visualization, we organize the perClass Mira window in the following way: we position the Visualization panel above the Spectra.

 We may select the type of spectral feature (generic equation) in the combo box located in the Visualization panel.